 32° Stormo based at Amendola air base attended 'Spring Flag' with an Alenia-Aermacchi-EMBRAER AMX resplendent in a remarkable paint scheme.
 32° Stormo are named after pilot Capt.
 Armando Boetto.
 He was shot down with his Savoia Marchetti SM79 torpedo bomber on May 8, 1941 during a mission over the Western Mediterranean against Allied fleet.
 For this, Capt Boetto was awarded Gold Medal of Military Valor.

 The paint scheme of the SM79 flown by Capt.
 Boetto has been studied by 32° Stormo Lt.
 Col Balzano.
 Using what little documentation was available applied it to the Stormo's current fighter-bomber, the AMX with a few changes.
 The original code '49-01' (49 is the number of Boetto's Squadron that belonged to the 32° Stormo during World War Two) has been changed to '32-01', but the same red and black colours have been retained.
-The white cross on the tail fin belongs to the former Savoia's Royal Family, and was worn by nearly all aircraft during WW2.
+The white cross on the tail fin belongs to the former Savoia's Royal Family and was worn by nearly all aircraft during the World War Two.
 A small badge in the middle of the cross has been removed and replaced with a 'Mosquito' which was the original symbol of the 32° Stormo, when based at Cagliari-Elmas.
 Today the 32° Stormo insignia is a black crow.
 AMI national roundels have also been applied of course.

 Under the cockpit, Boetto's name has been applied along with 'Medaglia d'Oro al V.M.'
 (Gold Medal of Military Valor).
 The fuel tanks on both sides have the inscription '70 Anni per la Patria' (70 years for the native land).
 The scheme was first presented on December 3, 2006 on the 70th anniversary of the 32° Stormo.
-In the past an F-104 Starfighter had been painted in a WW2 camouflage, but this is the first time a complete scheme has been applied to a modern aircraft.
+In the past an F-104 Starfighter had been painted in a World War Two camouflage, but this is the first time a complete scheme has been applied to a modern aircraft.

 Left to right: 32° Stormo AMX (MM7147 coded '32-01') operating out of Decimomannu.